RhinoW/exe-kiteboarders.co.uk/content/spot-guide/seafront.md

 <br>

 * Head for the Exmouth Seafront and park in either Queens Drive Carpark or the roadside parking alongside Queens Drive.
 Head across the road to the semi-official launch spot.
 There may or may not be a sign there but just look out for other kiters - if it's a kiteable day there is almost always someone out.
-* On very busy summer days you may have to park further out - head East towards the lifeboat station and the car park up Mear Road.
+* On very busy summer days you may have to park further out - head East towards the lifeboat station and the car park up Maer Road.

 ## Best Conditions